 The women generally have a background where they were in foster care and/or ran away from home as a child.
 This is often because they grew up in a family with a history of drug and alcohol addiction.

-Amethyst Place has an amazing staff that guides the women through the trauma of their past and their current everyday challenges while fighting their addictions.
-Many times their apartment at Amethyst Place is the first home that the ladies have ever had.
+They have an amazing staff that guides the women through the trauma of their past and their current everyday challenges while fighting their addictions.
+Many times their apartment is the first home that the ladies have ever had.
 As long as they follow the guidelines, they can stay there as long as they feel they need to get their lives back on track.
 The apartments are furnished with donations, which the women can take the furniture with them when they graduate from the program.

 How Did You Get Started Helping Amethyst Place?

 One of my mom’s best friends is Kim Davis, the current Executive Director of Amethyst Place.
 Kim let my mom know that there was a need for someone to decorate the apartments and to keep the donations organized.
 Work groups volunteer to decorate the apartments, but it was nice for Kim to have someone to call on when an apartment needs to be ready right away.
 Some of the women are coming directly from shelters and it can be last minute when they know for sure that someone is on their way.